 (I) Each sunlamp product shall be housed in a separate room, except when the sunlamp product also incorporates a dressing area in its design;

-(J) A sunlamp product that is designed to automatically skin type each individual client shall not be altered and its sensor shall not be altered.
-The operator shall insure that the sensor is used only by the customer who is to tan in order that the sunlamp product correctly skin types the customer;
+(J) A sunlamp product that is designed to automatically skin type each individual and its sensor shall not be altered .
+The operator shall insure that the sensor is used only by the individual who is tanning in order that the sunlamp product correctly skin types that specific individual;

 (M) The permit holder shall replace ultraviolet lamps, bulbs, and filters at such frequency or after such duration of use as may be recommended by the manufacturer of such lamps, or bulbs, or filters; and these items shall be replaced as soon as they become defective or damaged.
 Only those lamps, bulbs or filters, meeting the requirements of the United States food and drug administration for any particular sunlamp product, or a certified compatible lamp may be used in the operation of the particular sunlamp product.
 Lamps used in sunlamp products must either be the original manufacturer's lamp or must be compatible with the sunlamp product's original manufacturer label.
 The facility shall maintain the manufacturer's lamps, or must be compatible with the sunlamp product's original manufacturer label.
 The facility shall maintain the manufacturer's recommendations for lamps, bulbs or filters on file in the facility and shall produce copies of the lamp compatibility sheets when inspected or investigated.
 Electronic versions of lamp compatibility are acceptable;